freyjaredmond/Plasmodium-falciparum-pangenome/README.md

-# *Plasmodium falciparum* pangenome
+# Construction of the Plasmodium falciparum Pangenome and AI-Based Functional Annotation
-The scripts used to build and explore the pangenome of Plasmodium falciparum using the GET_PANGENES pipeline
+The scripts used to construct and analysis the pangenome of *Plasmodium falciparum*, as well as the AI-based functional prediction of unknown *P. falciparum* genes.

+# *P. falciparum* pangenome
 ----------------------------
 ## LiftOff Analysis
 Prior to pangenome construction, LiftOff version 1.6.3 was used to transfer the curated